 Making vegetable stock is great because you really only need a handful of ingredients that are most likely already in your kitchen.
 Take the first three main ingredients: onions, carrots, and celery—and then it’s up to you if you’d like to add anything else.
 I always like to add garlic as well as peppercorns, but you can tailor your stock based on what you’re going to do with it once it’s complete.
 If you plan to use it as a base for a noodle soup, you may want to add spices likes sprigs of parsley and thyme.
 But for this recipe, I’ve given you my basic stock recipe that you can adjust as needed.

 What's the Difference Between Broth and Stock?

 This question is apparently more complex than I’d realized!
 I was under the impression that stock was mode from using the bones of an animal where as broth was made from just the meat.
 So a stock will have a richer flavor due to it being cooked with bones which release gelatin into the stock.

 I found some information from Alton Brown where he similarly agreed that the difference between a broth and a stock is that the broth is made of meat or vegetables, whereas stock is made from bones.
 But you may have come across recipes that call for vegetable stock or vegetable broth, which then makes things complicated because neither of those will be made with animal bones!

 In attempt to come to the bottom of this debate, I found another person who claimed that you could differentiate between vegetable stock and vegetable broth by another simple factor.
 It stated that vegetable stock requires you to sauté the vegetables before adding water, whereas, with a broth, you simply simmer the vegetables in water.
-So that is why my recipe is called vegetable stock because I like to sauté my veggies before boiling them.
+So that is why my recipe is called vegetable stock, it's because I like to sauté my veggies before boiling them.
 Especially since the stock will not have the rich flavor from using bones or meat, I like to add a little fat via the olive oil in the sauteeing step.